-Govt introduces emergency legislation to de-radicalised terrorist returning from overseas
+Govt introduces new legislation to de-radicalise terrorists returning from overseas

 Taylor had joined Isis before his imprisonment.

+Otago University Law Professor Andrew Geddis told Stuff the current laws which would deal with Taylor were messy and out of date.

-"Control orders will only ever be imposed on a very small number of people," Justice Minister Andrew Little said.
+A control order, as part of the bill, would only be imposed on a very small number of people, Justice Minister Andrew Little said.

+Control orders are a way to managing risk if criminal prosecution is not possible.

 "This bill is about being prepared should any high-risk New Zealander return home pending any prosecution for their offending."